Quick Summary

 Technology played a key role in shaping agricultural progress during the Golden Revolution.
 Farmers used new technologies to develop high-yielding varieties of fruits, vegetables, and spices.
 These crops were designed to resist pests and diseases, reducing losses.
 Farmers were also encouraged to adopt modern irrigation systems like drip and sprinkler systems, which helped improve water efficiency and crop growth.

 Continual agricultural research was also an essential factor in achieving the Golden Revolution.
-Pest control technologies and environmentally friendly farming systems, like Integrated Pest Management (IPM), enhanced crop protection and reduced the use of chemicals.
+Pest control technologies and environmentally friendly farming systems, like Integrated Pest Management (IPM), enhance crop protection and reduce the use of chemicals.

 Research in soil and nutrient management has helped improve farming practices.
 This has led to higher crop productivity while maintaining a balanced environment.